 2 days exploring Lewis & Clark sites in Idaho afterward

 Lemhi-Shoshone Native American historical interpretation, a musicical presentation, an activity with our hosts, and a traditional meal prepared by our Lemhi-Shoshone friends.
 The Lemi-Shoshone were also instrumental in outfitting L&C with horses to traverse Lost Trail Pass and the Bitterroot Mountains - extreme barriers to reaching the Pacific Ocean.
-You will meet and learn from a descendant of Chief Camehwait (Sacajawea’s brother) Roseanne Abrahamson - she knows seven languages.
+You will meet and learn from Rose Ann Abrahamson, a descendant of Chief Camehwait (Sacajawea’s brother), and Chief Tendoy.
+Rose Anne speaks in the Lemhi Shoshone and Bannock languages.
 She has a convincing argument why her aunt’s name is pronounced “Sacajawea” not “Sacagawea.”
-And you will meet a descendant of Chief Tendoy who will pay a few traditional Lemhi-Shoshone songs for you this evening under the galaxy of stars in Idaho.
+And you will meet another descendant of Sacajawea’s people who will play traditional songs for you in the evening, and you will dance under the galaxy of stars in Idaho.

 A trip of a life-time - There are only 22 seats to fill, please don’t delay!
 JULY 8-17 2019 $3495 all-inclusive, includes all taxes and USFS fees.
 Daily itinerary will be posted Feb 06, 2019